garbados/couchdb/share/doc/src/configuring.rst

         }

-If you already have a salted, encrypted password string (for example, from an old ``local.ini`` file, or from a different CouchDB server), then you can store the "raw" encrypted string, without having CouchDB doubly encrypt it.
+If you already have a salted, encrypted password string (for example, from an old ``local.ini`` file, or from a different Cloudant server), then you can store the "raw" encrypted string, without having Cloudant doubly encrypt it.

 .. code-block:: bash